BU-IE-360/spring21-AtakanDemirkan/README.md

-This is Atakan's progress Journal for the course IE360.
+This [here](link) is Atakan's progress Journal for the course IE360.
 # spring21-AtakanDemirkan
 spring21-AtakanDemirkan created by GitHub Classroom